ronim-efrin/kitab/books.md

 # Future projects

 **Obsession** <br>
 Obsession is a word thrown around a lot, but in reality there is a true strict definition.
 I’m not here to explain the word, you are welcome to look for it yourself.
-This is a very broad topic, but I will write about the obsession of men in women.
+This is a very broad topic, but I will write about the obsession of certain women in men.

 The state of mind of a man that obsesses over a woman.
 Commonly there are two roots.
 I will only dive into these, and only surface level.
 This is not about men with mental issues.
 *I might do more, or change some things up.
 I'll see what experiences catch my attention.*